IABTechLab/uid2docs/docs/guides/publisher-client-side.md

 ## Example Integration Code and When to Pass DII to the UID2 SDK

-When this is the first page load with no [identity](../ref-info/glossary-uid.md#gl-identity), to start the token generation call you'll need to call one of the `setIdentity` methods with DII.
+When this is the first page load with no <Link href="../ref-info/glossary-uid#gl-identity">identity</Link>, to start the token generation call you'll need to call one of the `setIdentity` methods with DII.
 Once an identity is generated, the advertising token ([UID2 token](../ref-info/glossary-uid.md#gl-uid2-token)) that you would send to the bid stream will be available by waiting for the `IdentityUpdated` event from the SDK.
 For an example, see how the value for `advertising_token_to_use` is set in the following code snippet.

 In some cases, the user's DII is not available on page load, and getting the DII has some associated cost.
 For example, an API call might be required to fetch the DII, or the user has to be prompted to provide the DII information.